Installation Step 7: Install the Boundary Wire

 - Wooden Split Rail or Privacy Fence (7A): Use staples to attach Boundary Wire.
 Avoid puncturing the insulation of the Boundary Wire.

-- Double Loop with an Existing Fence: Run Boundary Wire on top of the fence and return it on the bottom of the fence to get the three to five foot separation needed.
+- Double Loop with an Existing Fence: Run Boundary Wire on top of the fence and return it on the bottom of the fence to get the 1 to 1.5 metre separation needed.

 - Gate (Single Loop) (7B): Bury the Boundary Wire in the ground across the gate opening.
 Note: The signal is still active across the gate.
 Your dog cannot pass through an open gate.

-- Gate (Double Loop) (7B): Bury both Boundary Wires across the gate opening while keeping them three to five feet apart.
+- Gate (Double Loop) (7B): Bury both Boundary Wires across the gate opening while keeping them 1 to 1.5 metres apart.

 WARNING: Follow all safety instructions for your power tools.
 Be sure to always wear your safety goggles.